notescs/notescs.github.io/notes/Computer-Networks-for-Interviews/README.md

 Vendor Class Identifier (Option 43 – e.g., ‘unifi’ = 192.168.1.9 ##where unifi = controller)

-**[Simple Network Management Protocol (SNMP)](https://www.geeksforgeeks.org/computer-network-simple-network-management-protocol-snmp/)<span style="text-decoration:underline;"> </span>**: SNMP is an application layer protocol which uses UDP port number 161/162.
+**[Simple Network Management Protocol (SNMP)](https://www.geeksforgeeks.org/computer-network-simple-network-management-protocol-snmp/): SNMP is an application layer protocol which uses UDP port number 161/162.
 SNMP is used to monitor network, detect network faults and sometimes even used to configure remote devices.

 **Hypertext Transfer Protocol Secure (HTTPS)**: Cryptographic protocols such as SSL and/or TLS turn _http_ into _https_ i.e. **https** = **http** + **cryptographic protocols**.
 Also, to achieve this security in _https_, Public Key Infrastructure (PKI) is used because public keys can be used by several Web Browsers while private key can be used by the Web Server of that particular website.
 The distribution of these public keys is done via Certificates which are maintained by the Browser.
 You can check these certificates in your Browser settings.
 Uses port 443.